-- Contemporary notes on the Plenary part of the Consultation meeting - Results from the eight breakout groups
+- Contemporary notes on the plenary part of the SETAC-Café - Results from the eight breakout groups

-The results of the breakout groups aim to summarize the raw results from the breakout groups after initial editing steps (solely clarity improvement, by providing concrete sentences on proposals and ideas generated by the attendees in relation to questions under discussion in the Breakout groups)
+The results of the breakout groups are aimed to summarize the raw results from the breakout groups after initial editing steps (solely for clarity improvement) by providing concrete sentences on proposals and ideas generated by the attendees in relation to questions under discussion in the breakout groups.

 The results of the meeting will be further interpreted, edited and reported.
-They will also be used to prepare for a 2nd SETAC-EC Consultation meeting, and eventually an on-site workshop in Seville, May 2024.
+They will also be used to prepare for a 2nd SETAC-EC Consultation Meeting, and eventually an on-site meeting in Seville in May 2024.

-Report prepared by the SETAC-Europe Sounding Board of the SETAC-representative to the High-Level Round Table for the Chemical Strategy for Sustainability and Hanna Schreiber.
+This report is prepared by the SETAC-Europe Sounding Board of the High-Level Round Table for the Chemical Strategy for Sustainability and Hanna Schreiber.